wendyelviragarcia/P_ToBI_transcriber/README.md

 The qualitative analysis of errors, excluding those stemming from the pitch tracking algorithm, exposes challenges in accurately identifying falling NPAs, particularly instances of L*, H*+L, and H+L* followed by a low BT.

 >[!TIP]
->Please cite as: Elvira-García, Wendy; Marisa Cruz, Marina Vigário, Sónia Frota. (accepted).
+>Please cite as: Elvira-García, Wendy; Marisa Cruz, Marina Vigário, Sónia Frota.
+(2024).
 An automatic prosodic transcriber for the P-ToBI system.
 Speech Prosody 2024.
 Leiden.